This logo is the copyrighted

 incorporated our own Pagan church, the

 CUUPS stands for the Covenant of Unitarian Universalist Pagans and is known nationally as a gateway into the Craft.
-Other CoG Elders associated with National CUUPS are Margot Adler, Amber K and Starhawk.
+Other CoG Elders associated with National CUUPS are the late Margot Adler, Amber K and Starhawk.
 CUUPS also provides a forum at which to practice teaching Craft topics and a place to send aspirants when they are not quite ready for Coven membership.

 The UU Connection: